 Generally, the braces are prone to tear and wear from easy use, which can cause skin irritation.
 Be sure to regularly inspect your brace for exposed metal, changes to its fabric, and damage.

 You may clean your braces using warm water and soap as required and allow them to dry after activity or exercise while still resting.
-Some braces are latex-free, while others are hypoallergenic, meaning they prevent skin irritation and allergic reactions.
+Some braces are latex-free, while others are hypoallergenic, meaning they prevent irritation and allergic reactions.

 Keeping your skin clean will help you in preventing skin irritation.
 Make sure you clean the area under your braces with mild water, and soap is recommended.
-Additionally, alcohol wipes may help you reduce the bacteria and moisture on your skin that may cause skin irritation.
+Additionally, alcohol wipes may help you reduce the bacteria and moisture on your skin that may cause irritation.

 Also, some recommendable powders may help keep your skin clean.
 However, please avoid using them in excess as they could cause caking and more skin irritation.
 In addition, using oils, lotions, and ointments under your brace would worsen the irritation problem.
 Instead, use sparingly and let it dry before you put on the brace.

-Avoid Using Brace for Too Long
+Avoid Wearing a Brace for Too Long

 The irritation in a long recovery period might result from a direct consequence of using your brace for a long time.
 For instance, use supportive knee braces made to power, align, and support your movement during your healing process.

-Although the use of these braces helps with alleviating pain, prevent injury, and the healing process, extended use may cause skin irritation.
+Although the use of these braces helps with alleviating pain, prevent injury, and the healing process, extended use may cause irritation.
 Additionally, it may inhibit proper recovery and movement.

 Your doctor will give you bathing precautions and instructions.
 Always remember to make sure that your skin is thoroughly dry before putting your brace back.
 This will help you prevent skin irritation from occurring.
 In addition, you need to protect your skin by wearing a well-fitting, dry, clean, 100% cotton cloth under your brace.